guyjennings/qxrd/README.txt

+v0.5.20 has :

+an initial implementation of a file browser that is more responsive when there are many files in a directory.

+load and save preferences commands which transfer application preferences to/from files.

 v0.5.19 allows setting some preferences before the application starts.
 To activate this pass the command line argument '-fresh' when starting QXRD.
 On windows there's an extra in the start menu to do this automatically.